arras-energy/static-website/use-cases/index.md

 tariff design, electrification, and resilience.
 These use-cases were identified by the Technical Advisory Committee.

-In addition, these use-cases provided the basis for additional requirements, which themselves can be considered more general use-cases for HiPAS GridLABD, giving rise to the following important new features:
+These use-cases provided the basis for additional requirements, which themselves can be considered more general use-cases for HiPAS GridLABD, giving rise to the following important new features:

 - CYME model conversion and import.